NSW Solar Feed In Tariff Information

 Both of these ended on the 31st of December 2016.

 If you were on one of these tariffs you probably had your old gross meter replaced years ago.
 But if you’re not certain this occurred you can check your electricity bill to see if you’re receiving a solar feed-in tariff.
-If you aren’t and your electricity plans says you should be getting one, it’s possible — although unlikely — you don’t have an electricity meter that can record your solar exports.
+If you aren’t and your electricity plans says you should be getting one, it’s possible — although unlikely — that you don’t have an electricity meter that can record your solar exports.

 Having your meter replaced with a new one should cost you nothing and can be arranged by contacting your electricity retailer.